New York DWI

 1192.4 Driving While Impaired by Drugs (DWAI) carries fines of $500.00 to $1,000.00, up to 1-year in jail, and a minimum license suspension of 1-year.

 If you have been charged with a DWI, it is important to speak with a New York DWI Lawyer who will aggressively pursue your defense and ensure that your rights are protected.
-Contact the office of Elliott Adler, P.C. for legal advice and guidance.
+Contact the office of Barry C. Weiss P.C. for legal advice and guidance.
 We will provide you with legal advice, as well as a free case consultation with your first appointment.
 For your convenience, we have office locations throughout New York City, including Manhattan, Queens, Brooklyn and the Bronx.
 On Long Island, we have offices in Nassau County and Suffolk County.
 Contact us today for an appointment at 800.696.9529